 Also see how taking care of yourself has good ripple effects for others.
 Deliberately do a small thing that feeds you—a little rest, some exercise, some time for yourself—and then notice how this affects your relationships.
 Notice how healthy boundaries in relationships helps prevent you from getting used up or angry and eventually needing to withdraw.

-3. Give up on trying to fix him or her
+3. Give up on trying to fix them

-This means accepting the difficult person for who he or she is, including the discomfort (or even pain) that they are creating.
+This means accepting the difficult person for who they are, including the discomfort (or even pain) that they are creating.

 Practicing this sort of acceptance is about dropping the fantasy of how we think things ought to be.
 You might have a fantasy of a sweet, close relationship with your daughter-in-law, for example, and so you feel angry and disappointed every time she does something that doesn’t live up to this fantasy.